AMReX-Astro/Castro/Exec/science/wdmerger/scaling/frontier/README.md

 The inputs file here is setup for the 256^3 base.

+We report the total evolution time excluding initialization that is output by Castro at the end of the run.

 Some general observations:

 * We seem to do well with `max_grid_size` set to 64 or 128, but not 96